Detection of Planted Solutions for Flat Satisfiability Problems: Problem description

 Under the planted distribution, (denoted by $\Pp$), an element $x^* \in\F^n$ is chosen uniformly.
 Conditioned on this element, the $V_j$s are independent and identically distributed, with a distribution denoted by $\Px$.
 Under this distribution, they are chosen uniformly on the set of flats of dimension $n-k$ that do not contain $x^*$.
 They can be generated in a similar manner as under the uniform distribution, by drawing uniformly $k$ linearly independent linear forms $\ell_{j,1},\ldots,\ell_{j,k}$, and the $k$ values $\eps_{j,i}$ uniformly among the $2^k-1$ choices that are not all $\ell_{j,i}(x^*)$.
 We define $V_j$ similarly.
 By construction, it does not contain $x^*$, which is a satisfying assignment for $V$. \\

-\begin{remark} Let $G$ be the subgroup of $\mathbf{GL}_n(\F)$ consisting of linear transformations fixing $x^*$.
-Then $G$ acts transitively on the $k$-flats not containing $x^*$.
-In particular, a probability distribution on $k$-flats which is supported on $k$-flats not containing $x^*$, and which is invariant under $G$, must be uniform on the $k$-flats not containing $x^*$; in other words, it is the distribution $\Px$ described above.
+\begin{remark} Let $G_{x^*}$ be the subgroup of $G$, the affine group consisting of affine transformations fixing $x^*$.
+Then $G_{x^*}$ acts transitively on the $k$-flats not containing $x^*$.
+In particular, a probability distribution on $k$-flats which is supported on $k$-flats not containing $x^*$, and which is invariant under $G_{x^*}$, must be uniform on the $k$-flats not containing $x^*$; in other words, it is the distribution $\Px$ described above.
 In particular, the procedure of choosing $k$ linear forms $\ell_i$ and $k$ bits $\eps_i$ uniformly at random subject to the conditions that the $\ell_i$ are linearly independent, and that the $\ell_i(x^*) - \eps_i$ is nonzero for at least one $i$, is evidently $G$-invariant; thus, the resulting distribution on $k$-flats is $\Px$.
 In this paper we will mostly use this description of $\Px$.
-But we want to emphasize that there are many such descriptions, i.e. many distributions on $k$-tuples of pairs $(\ell,\eps)$ which yield the distribution $\Px$ on $k$-flats.
-For instance, we could choose the $\ell_i$ as above, but then choose an $i$ at random, require that $\ell_i(x^*) - \eps_i = 1$, and allow the other $k-1$ bits $\eps_j$ to be chosen independently at random.
-Or we could require $\ell_i(x^*) - \eps_i = 1$ for {\em all} $i$.
-Any of these processes result in a $G$-invariant distribution on $k$-flats not containing $x^*$, which can only be $\Px$. \end{remark}
+But we want to emphasize that there are many such descriptions, i.e. many distributions on $k$-tuples of pairs $(\ell,\eps)$ which yield the distribution $\Px$ on $k$-flats. \end{remark}

 In order to avoid confusion regarding the representation of these flats, we consider here that the input data is the actual flat, given to us either as a membership oracle - a function that returns whether any element of $\F^n$ belongs to the flat $V_j$ - or as a uniformly random base $\ell_j$ of the space of linear forms that are constant on the flat, and the corresponding values $\eps_j$.
-From a purely statistical point of view, this makes no difference: it is equivalent to consider a membership oracle, or the finite list of the elements of $V_j$, or the basis described here.
-From an algorithmic point of view, we will consider that our data is a uniformly random basis of linear forms and the associated values $(\ell_j,\eps_j)$ for the $k$-flat, which has then the distribution described above.
+From a purely statistical point of view, this makes no difference.

+From an algorithmic point of view, we will consider that our data is a uniformly random basis of linear forms and the associated values $(\ell_j,\eps_j)$ for the $k$-flat, which has then the distribution above.

 Formally, we denote by $q_0$ the uniform distribution on $k$-flats of in $\F^n$, and for all $x\in \F^n$ by $q_x$ the uniform distribution on $k$-flats of $\F^n$, that do not contain $x$.
 With these notations, the distributions considered in this problem are defined thus